django/channels/docs/generics.rst

             "other": AnotherConsumer,
         }

+        # Optionally provide a custom multiplexer class
+        # multiplexer_class = MyCustomJsonEncodingMultiplexer

-The ``multiplexer`` allows the consumer class to be independant of the stream name.
+The ``multiplexer`` allows the consumer class to be independent of the stream name.
 It holds the stream name and the demultiplexer on the attributes ``stream`` and ``demultiplexer``.

 The :doc:`data binding <binding>` code will also send out messages to clients